Cherry Limeade

 The Trop Cherry mother is a factory for Linalool and Limonene, producing the “Candy” aroma of maraschino cherry and tangerine.
 These volatile fruit esters are the first thing that hits your nose when you crack a jar.
 The cherry.
 The sour citrus.
 The thing that makes the uninitiated ask “what IS that?”
 The Tangie lineage in the Tropicana Cookies grandmother is the source—those volatile citrus oils that give the cross its “limeade” identity.

-The PLCG father brings the creamy, doughy complexity inherited from its Gelato and Sherbert ancestors.
-This manifests as a candied lemon zest layered with a “clean laundry musk”—the signature Gelato funk that cuts through the sweetness and adds depth.
+The PLCG father brings a layered complexity: the doughy, creamy sweetness from its Sunset Sherbet × GSC base, sharpened by the Super Lemon Haze’s astringent lemon and Haze spice.
+This manifests as a candied lemon zest layered with a “clean laundry musk”—the Haze cuts through the sweetness while the Cookies side adds depth.
 It’s not straight gas.
-It’s the refined, creamy undertone that makes the fruit notes feel dangerous instead of one-dimensional.
+It’s a refined, citrus-Haze edge that makes the fruit notes feel dangerous instead of one-dimensional.

 The Result

-The “Complex Funk”—fermented cherry and petrol-soaked lime over a bed of creamy Gelato musk.
+The “Complex Funk”—fermented cherry and petrol-soaked lime over a bed of creamy Cookies sweetness with Super Lemon Haze sharpness underneath.
 Not candy.
 Not gas.
-The collision of both, where sour citrus esters from the Trop Cherry crash into the doughy sweetness of the PLCG and produce something neither parent smells like on its own.
+The collision of both, where sour citrus esters from the Trop Cherry crash into the lemon-Haze astringency of the PLCG and produce something neither parent smells like on its own.
 The unicorn pheno smells like a cherry Slurpee that someone left in a mechanic’s shop overnight.

 Pheno-Hunt Intel